vrinceanu/plasma-MDQT-simulation/README.md

 A code combining molecular dynamics (MD) and quantum trajectories (QT) to simulate the interaction of ions in ultracold neutral plasmas with cooling lasers.

-The MD portion of the code evolves each ion’s position and velocity due to inter-ion forces derived from a Yukawa one-component plasma model.
-The QT portion of the code evolves the ion wavefunctions and velocities along the cooling axis according to the ion-light Hamiltonian, which includes the effects from a cooling laser for the *<sup>2</sup>S<sub>1/2</sub> &rightarrow; <sup>2</sup>P<sub>3/2</sub>* transition and a repump laser for the *<sup>2</sup>D<sub>5/2</sub> &rightarrow; <sup>2</sup>P<sub>3/2</sub>* transition.
+The MD portion of the code starts with a uniform spatial distribution of ions at rest and evolves each ion’s position and velocity due to inter-ion forces derived from a Yukawa one-component plasma model.
+The QT portion of the code evolves the ion wave functions and velocities along the cooling axis according to the ion-light Hamiltonian, which includes the effects from a cooling laser for the *<sup>2</sup>S<sub>1/2</sub> &rightarrow; <sup>2</sup>P<sub>3/2</sub>* transition and a re-pump laser for the *<sup>2</sup>D<sub>5/2</sub> &rightarrow; <sup>2</sup>P<sub>3/2</sub>* transition.

 The conventions, units and assumptions of the code are explained in reference [[1]](#references).
-For simplicity, the MDQT code consist of a single C++ source file (*PlasmaMDQTSimulation.cpp*).
-Prior to running a simulation, the user must appropriately set the input parameters, which are contained in a clearly-labeled section in the first 100 lines of the MDQT code, and then the code must be compiled into an executable.
-The code is parallelized using MPI, and for simulations of large systems requires significant computational resources.
+For simplicity, the MDQT code consist of a single C++ source file [PlasmaMDQTSimulation.cpp](/PlasmaMDQTSimulation.cpp).
+Prior to running a simulation, the user must appropriately set the input parameters, which are contained in a clearly-labeled section in the first 100 lines of the MDQT code, and then compile it into an executable.
+The code is runs on multicore computers by using openMP, and, for simulations of large systems, requires significant computational resources.
 For best performance we suggest running it on a supercomputer.

 ## Installation

 This simulation code requires:
 - a modern C++ compiler, such as the GNU compiler g++, please refer to [GCC, the GNU Compiler Collection](http://gcc.org) for installation and usage;
-- loops parallelized with standard MPI to speed up expensive calculation (e.g. force calculations).
-We recommend the widely available [Open MPI software](https://www.open-mpi.org);
+- openMP parallelization, which is either build-in the compiler (Linux), or available as an external library (Mac Os);
 - the [Armadillo C++ library](http://arma.sourceforge.net) for linear algebra and scientific computing.

 After installing and checking the availability of the above prerequisites, you can download, clone and compile the source from GitHub:

 ```
 $ git clone https://github.com/vrinceanu/plasma_mdqt_simulation.git
 $ cd plasma-MDQT-simulation
-# on Linux
+# compilation on Linux
 $ g++ -std=c++11 -fopenmp -o runFile -O3 PlasmaMDQTSimulation.cpp -lm -armadillo
-# on Mac OS
+# compilation on Mac OS
 $ g++ -std=c++11 -o runFile -O3 PlasmaMDQTSimulation.cpp -lomp -lm -larmadillo
-# run one instance
+# run one instance of the simulation
 $ ./runFile 1
 ```